Cashed Out: Rays manager roasted for pulling Snell in Game 6 - WHIZ News

 The Rays’ pitching philosophy focuses on not allowing starters to face hitters for a third time in a game, and Snell has gotten in trouble when he’s stuck around too long.
 But the 2018 AL Cy Young Award winner was dominant this time, and steaming when he handed the ball to Cash, regarded as one of the bright, young minds in the majors.

 “I totally respect and understand the questions that come with it.
 Blake gave us every opportunity to win.
 He was outstanding.
 They’re not easy decisions.
-I didn’t want Mookie seeing Blake a third time,” Cash said.
+I didn’t want Mookie and (Corey) Seager seeing Blake a third time,” Cash said.

 While Anderson was warming up, the baseball world was heating up to skewer Cash.